johnedstone/bitnami-wordpress-migration/Readme.md

   ```

 ### Latest Changes
-For the latest changes to this playbook see [Changes.md](https://github.com/johnedstone/bitnami-wordpress-migration/blob/main/Changes.md)
+* For the latest changes to this playbook see [Changes.md](https://github.com/johnedstone/bitnami-wordpress-migration/blob/main/Changes.md)
+* To do ... fix redirect so there is a redirect before there is a 404, i.e. catch it earlier

 ### Attaching a second disk (optional)
 If a second disk has been added mount it before creating the app directory below